bouquet1/phase2-react-project-Amazon-UCA5-broken-inventory-tracker/README.md

 Easy Recipes with 5 Ingredients or Less

 I created my own json file which I emjoy doing it a lot

+    I separeted AddIngredientsForm to have a clean data for ingredients recipe and avoid having many input boxes for this purpose.
+I also wanted user to see as a list below the input to easier manipulation.
+I wanna do it for the AddFormREcipe later.

+I copied the file to work on PATCH separately.
+I need to update review accordongly.
+RecipeDetails component as a child of AddRecipeForm will allow me to display the recipe details in a non-edit mode initially, and then switch to an edit mode when the user clicks the "Edit Recipe" button.
+This way, I can provide a seamless user experience for updating the recipe details.